 While the potential to spotlight new voices in horror on an international streaming platform was welcome news for genre fans, the experiment has not resulted in the best batting average.
 Even die-hard fans of the series would tell you that it’s been inconsistent at best.
 For every installment that impressed, there has been at least one that has disappointed.
-And now, with this weekend’s release of ninth chapter “They Came Knocking,” we’re three-quarters of the way through the yearlong series — so it’s high time we finally figure out which episodes you should actually watch by ranking them all.
-We’ll update with the final three as they air, but until then, consider this your guide to Hulu’s Into the Dark.
+And now, with this week’s release of eighteenth chapter, it’s high time we finally figure out which episodes you should actually watch by ranking them all.
+Consider this your guide to Hulu’s Into the Dark.

 Some of the worst dialogue and performances sink the Mother’s Day chapter of Into the Dark.
 Again, as is often the case here, there’s a decent idea — they just don’t do anything with it.
 Arguably the most Black Mirror-esque installment, this is the tale of a genetic scientist who has finally figured out how to clone people.
 How does she use this technology?
 To create copies of a woman for her serial-killer son to murder.
 Again and again.
 Yes, it’s icky, but arguably clever in that her son doesn’t get the same thrill he does from killing real women as it’s too controlled a situation.
 He needs the real panic, and to take the real life.
 Sadly, the writing here goes from bad to abysmal, and the performances get dragged down with it.
 There’s nothing worse in this series (and maybe on all of Hulu) than the exposition-heavy virtual-reality scenes between Samantha Mathis and Frank Whaley in which they go over the plot again and again just to make sure we get it.